lordsaibat/Hak5C2Deployment/README.md

 # Cloud Providers
 A cost might be involved, so ensure that you have any billing alerts setup if needed.

-Each Directory have each instructions for it's respective Cloud provider.
+Each directory has instructions for it's respective Cloud provider.
 You can place any files you would like copied to the server in the "files" directory those files will be copied to the /tmp/ directory on the server.